htool-ddm/htool_documentation/docs/source/cpp_api/quickstart.rst

 where

 * :code:`number_of_partitions` defines the number of children at a level of the cluster tree called "partition", which can be used to distribute data in a MPI context.
-* :code:`number_of_children` defines the nulber of children for the other nodes that are not leaves.
+* :code:`number_of_children` defines the number of children for the other nodes that are not leaves.

 Hierarchical compression
 ========================